 pH - A measure of acidity of a liquid.
 Actually stands for "potential hydrogen".
 7 is neutral, below that is acidic, above that is alkaline.

-phenolic - A flavor or aroma like plastic or like a hospital.
+phenolic - A flavor or aroma like plastic or like a hospital (think band-aids).
 Related to a clove quality.

 picnic tap - A beer dispensing mechanism that fits on kegs.
 Specifically with a hand-operated air pump replacing the carbon dioxide.
 Normally with a plastic tube and tap attached.